How to Change Colors When Knitting Ribbing

 Step 3: Secure the Yarns at the End of Each Row

 When you are finished with one row, tie off both yarn colors securely at the end so they do not unravel.
 This will ensure that your ribbing pattern stays even and uniform throughout.
+The yarns can be cut and woven in later once your project is finished.

 Step 4: Continue Knitting with the New Color